Getting ready for Cold and Flu season

 Every year, the common cold and the influenza virus spread through office buildings.
 There are several ways in which you can prevent the spread of these viruses, including:

-- Spray disinfectant on doorknobs, counter tops, and appliance handles on a daily basis – Virus can jump from a surface to your hands and then from your hands to another surface.
-By wiping down high traffic areas, you will prevent the virus from transferring to other people.
+- Spray disinfectant on doorknobs, countertops, and appliance handles on a daily basis – Viruses can jump from one surface to your hands and then from your hands to another surface.
+By wiping down high-traffic areas, you will prevent the virus from transferring to other people.

 - Wash your hands frequently and thoroughly – Use antiviral tissue to open and close doors.
 Antiviral tissues claim to kill 99.9% of cold and flu season viruses.

 - Try to stay healthy – Eat well and healthfully, get exercise, and reduce your stress.
 Maintaining a healthy lifestyle will keep your body strong, and help you fight off disease.